 - PSU Odin account (This will be provided at no cost once you are registered.)

 - Unrestricted access to a personal computer (Windows or Mac)

 - Reliable connection to the Internet (high-speed highly recommended)

 - Current version of a Web browser installed on the computer

 The cost for the program follows graduate tuition fees.
-2012-2013 tuition is $1,654 for four credits including the distance edication fee.
-The total cost of the program is approximately $10,765*.
+Based on 2013-14 tuition, the program cost would be $2,232 for five credits including the distance edication fee.
+The total cost of the program is approximately $8,928*.
 These fees do not include the cost for the course reading materials.